cloudamqp/openmessaging-benchmark/driver-lavinmq/README.md

 This folder houses all of the assets necessary to run benchmarks for [LavinMQ](https://lavinmq.com/).
 In order to run these benchmarks, you'll need to:

 * [Create the necessary local artifacts](#creating-local-artifacts)
-* [Stand up a LavinMQ cluster](#creating-a-lavinmq-cluster-on-amazon-web-services-aws-using-terraform-and-ansible) on Amazon Web Services (which includes a client host for running the benchmarks)
+* [Stand up a LavinMQ instance](#creating-a-lavinmq-instance-on-amazon-web-services-aws-using-terraform-and-ansible) on Amazon Web Services (which includes a client host for running the benchmarks)
 * [SSH into the client host](#sshing-into-the-client-host)
 * [Run the benchmarks from the client host](#running-the-benchmarks-from-the-client-host)